 1. Diversify Income Sources

 Avoid relying on a single platform for income.
-Explore:
+Explore alternative revenue streams:

 2. Build a Multi-Platform Presence